-- Group the participants for the activity depending on the batch size and the number of computer systems available in the lab. - Explain the purpose and duration of the activity. - Ensure the participants complete the practical exercises assigned.
+- Explain the purpose and duration of the activity. - Ensure the participants complete the practical exercises assigned.

-UNIT 8.2.2: MS Office and Email: About MS Office
+UNIT 9.2.2: MS Office and Email: About MS Office

 - Discuss the main applications of MS Office - Discuss the benefits of Microsoft Outlook